-As Breakthrough Kent Denver's Program Director, Ms. Brewer helps recruit and mentor Breakthrough students, teachers and volunteers.
+As Breakthrough Kent Denver's Executive Director, Ms. Brewer helps recruit and mentor Breakthrough students, teachers and volunteers.
 She also created the program's college readiness program.

 Ms. Brewer is a Denver native and has been with Breakthrough since her first summer as a student in 2002.
 Before joining Breakthrough's full time staff in 2012, she spent six summers interning with the program as a math teacher and community events coordinator.

 "I get to meet new people every day and share with them all of the wonderful things that happen at Kent Denver, and I have colleagues who are bright, interesting and fun!"

 Ms. Brophy has worked at Kent Denver since 2000, previously in communications and enrollment, and loves being part of the admission team.
 Prior to joining KDS, she worked as a freelance writer and editor, focusing on the cable TV industry.